-About 70 years ago, there was a farm here, and a small barn- built by settlers- now only the foundations remain.
-Sheep were kept, but mostly hay was grown in the three meadows.
-There are three brooks that criss cross the land, and many different ecosystems.
+About 70 years ago, there was a farm here, with a small barn, built by settlers.
+Only the foundations remain.
+Sheep were kept, and hay was grown in three meadows.
+There are three brooks that criss-cross the land, and many different ecosystems.
 For 50 years, it has been sitting quietly, quite untouched.

 I arrived here in May of 2018, and this is the story of how I found a way to live quietly and peacefully among the trees and healing water.

-As the story unfolds, we will explore things like sustainable living ( How to Live on the Earth without Making Her Sick) communal living (How to Share Stuff), tiny houses (Living in the Right-sized Space for my Needs) off-grid power (Learning to Utilize the Sun and Wind) and land stewardship (How do I Keep the Land and Water Healthy?)
+As the story unfolds, we will explore things like sustainable living (How to Live on the Earth without Making Her Sick) communal living (How to Share Stuff), tiny houses (Living in the Right-sized Space for my Needs) off-grid power (Learning to Utilize the Sun and Wind) and land care (How do I Keep the Land and Water Healthy?)

-Friends will gather to take part in classes too; it’s no fun being a student alone.
+Friends will gather in person, to take part in learning together; it’s no fun being a student alone.
 This farm will grow into a community of diverse people sharing common values and a deep desire to connect with one another and Mother Earth.

 Together, we are going to learn about plants, and animals, and water, and ecosystems.
-And we are going to explore what it means to live together, share resources and to support one another in becoming our best selves.
+We are going to explore what it means to live together, share resources and support one another in becoming our best selves.